darwin/simverse/readme.md

 ## FAQ

+#### Is this secure?

+> No. This is a developer setup and should be never used on a machine connected to open internet.
+> It is expected to be used developer machine on a local network behind NAT/firewall and should never contain sensitive info.
+> Anyways whatever you do, you use it at your own risk.

 #### How do I customize build/runtime parameters for individual docker containers?

 > By customizing your recipe before adding a node or globally via env variables.
 See [`_defaults.sh`](_defaults.sh).